xwiki/xwiki-docker/README.md

 	-	Execute bash in the mysql container: `docker exec -it <containerid> bash -l`
 	-	Once inside the mysql container execute the `mysql` command: `mysql --user=xwiki --password=xwiki`

+# Troubleshooting

+## Problem with eclipse-temurin base image

+If you're hitting a problem when running the XWiki docker image related to the use of eclipse-temurin in the XWiki base image, there are 2 workarounds:

+-	Make sure you use a Docker version >= 20.10.16
+-	If that's not possible run the XWiki Docker container without the default seccomp profile

 # For Maintainers

 ## Update Docker Images